José Abílio Silva de Santana

-José Abílio Silva de Santana (born 13 February 1965, Salvador) popularly known as pastor Abílio Santana is a Brazilian preacher and politician of the Humanist Solidarity Party PHS political party.
+José Abílio Silva de Santana (born 13 February 1965) popularly known as pastor Abílio Santana is a Brazilian preacher and politician of the Podemos political party.
 He was elected to the Brazilian chamber of Federal Deputies in 2018.

 Life and career

 De Santana was born in Salvador in 1965.
 He is one of the influential preachers in the largest Pentecostal Protestant missionary congress in Brazil, the Gideões Missionários da Última Hora based in Camboriú.
 In 2018, he was involved in a severe auto crash in Northern Bahia and was rushed to a hospital in Casa Nova Municipality and later transferred Juazeiro.
 He was elected a Federal Deputy in the 2018 election of the federal deputies with total votes of 50,345 or (0.73%) cast for his party.